-80% of Maine’s oysters come from this estuary, the Damariscotta River.
-Pleasant Cove is between Damariscotta/Newcastle and Boothbay Harbour/South Bristol, opposite the Darling Marine Center (UMaine).
+80% of Maine’s oysters come from the Damariscotta River estuary.
+Pleasant Cove is between Damariscotta/Newcastle and Boothbay Harbour/South Bristol, and opposite the Darling Marine Center (UMaine).
 In the 1970s biologists seeded the river for European Flats/”Belons” and there are still populations that thrive…if you can find them.
+Our dog Noodles sometimes helps.

 Further reading: